ha-shine/losk/README.md

       proc-macros to do this task efficiently.
 - [ ] Currently, all the enums (Stmt, Expr, Literal, etc.) contains fields which is not very ergonomics.
 Convert their inner fields into their own struct.
+- [ ] Main CLI for interpreter that can run as REPL environment or with a source file

 ### Challenges